Hyperthyroidism

 Feeling restless, losing weight without trying, or noticing your heart racing more often than usual?
 These can sometimes be early signs that your thyroid, a small gland in your neck producing more hormones than your body needs.
 This condition is called hyperthyroidism.

 Many people live with mild thyroid imbalances without realising it.
 Because the symptoms can be subtle or mistaken for stress or lifestyle changes, it often goes unnoticed for years.
+A targeted blood test identifies it definitively, often before serious consequences develop.

 Book your consultation now to test your thyroid health